 The AIP process takes into account your income and outgoings so have these details to hand and you’ll need to be somewhere you can openly share this personal information over the phone:

 - School Fees

-Once your Agreement in Principle is set, it’ll be time to secure your Mortgage rate.
-This is easy to do on the phone.
+You’ll be able to secure your mortgage rate, which is easy to do over the phone.
 If you’ve selected a rate that includes a booking fee, you’ll have to pay this in order to secure the rate you want.
 If you don’t the rate might change.